What do you know about Samson? Is he a Bible character you particularly admire or respect?

 First, the failure to begin any kind of deliverance was not entirely Samson’s fault.

 All of the other judges got military support from the people.
 By Samson’s time, they were quite willing to live under Philistine rulership and behaved more like rabbits than people willing to trust God for any positive change.
+The men of Judah, instead of rallying around Samson as a leader and deliverer, arrested him and turned him over to the Philistines.

 True, his taking honey from the corpse of a dead lion came close to a violation, but think of how difficult it must have been for him to give the customary wedding banquet and not drink wine.